 Prerequisites: According to Microsoft, candidates must have at least six months of hands-on experience administering Azure, along with a strong understanding of core Azure services, Azure workloads, security, and governance.
 In addition, candidates should have experience using PowerShell, Azure CLI, Azure portal, and Azure Resource Manager templates.

-The AZ-203 certification is a beginner-level credential that validates a practitioner’s expertise in the design and build of cloud solutions such as applications and services.
+The AZ-900 certification is a beginner-level credential that validates a practitioner’s foundational level knowledge of cloud services and how those services are provided with Microsoft Azure.

 The Microsoft 365 Fundamentals certification is an ideal beginner certification for entry-level professionals looking to establish foundational knowledge around the benefits of adopting cloud services and understanding cloud concepts.